Winston-Lu/ESP8266-LED-Shelf/README.md

 Since this doesnt translate nicely to a 2D array, most effects I've made relies a lot on regression, so it makes the code very difficult to read and initially understand.

+All effect rendering is done in the `Lighting.cpp` file, usually in the `showLightingEffects()` function near the top.

 I have a few functions that make creating effects easier Function | Description
 ---------|---------
-strip segmentToLedIndex() | Returns a `strip` struct, which contains the first LED index (lowest index) and if the effect should be reversed (pointing to the top left rather than bottom right).
-If the first LED index is 27, strip is in reverse, and LEDS_PER_LINE is 9, then the LEDs are \[27,28,29,30,31,32,33,34,35] moving up or to the right int spotlightToLedIndex() | Returns the LED index in the `leds[]` array of a spotlight
+strip segmentToLedIndex() | Returns a `strip` struct, which contains the first LED index (top-left most LED index) and if the effect should be reversed (pointing to the top left rather than bottom right, so count down rather than up).
+If the first LED index is 27, strip is in reverse, and LEDS_PER_LINE is 9, then the LEDs are \[27,26,25,24,23,22,21,20,19] moving up or to the right int spotlightToLedIndex() | Returns the LED index in the `leds[]` array of a spotlight struct grid2d | Meant to represent the lights in a more 2d way split into a vertical and horizontal segment portion.
+Used in the rain effect